 After each meeting, quote or proposal, don’t forget to follow up.
 Your customers are just as busy as you are, so sometimes they’ll forget to take action.
 In addition, prospective clients may have questions they’ve since thought about after your meeting or receiving your proposal; a follow-up call gives you the chance to address these.

-Step eight: Customer care and up-sell
+Step eight: After-sales and upsell

 Once the sale is complete in larger organisations, customers may transfer over to an account manager or to the customer service team to handle any further communications.
 However, in small businesses, it’s usually best for the salesperson to stay in contact with the customer.

-Keeping in contact with your customer will help you understand how they’re getting on with the product or service, allowing you to provide aftersales care; you will also have the opportunity to up-sell additional services.
+Keeping in contact with your customer will help you understand how they’re getting on with the product or service, allowing you to provide after-sales care; you will also have the opportunity to up-sell additional services.

 How ETC can help